rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="economy_crash"></a>
 ## [Would the economy crash if we tried anarchist economics?](#economy_crash)

 An economic crash or collapse is defined by high bankruptcy- and unemployment rates and high inflation.
 None of this can exist in a needs-based economy without money.
 What could happen are shortages of necessary goods.
-This could be prevented by 1. planning the transformation (see [below](#transformation)), 2. focusing on the most essential goods in times of crisis, and 3. good information systems and transparency for sharing what is available in solidarity.
+This could be prevented by

+1. planning the transformation (see [below](#transformation))
+2. focusing on the most essential goods in times of crisis, and
+3. good information systems and transparency for sharing what is available in solidarity.

 <a class="anchor" name="climate_dictatorship"></a>
 ## [Some socialists and some climate activists claim that the immediate danger of the climate crisis requires a timely system change or revolution with a strong leader.
 Why do anarchists disagree?](#climate_dictatorship)